 At the Organic Consumers Association home office in Finland, Minnesota, nestled in the woods between Lake Superior and the Boundary Waters Canoe Area, our office lunches and snacks are always organic, as you might expect.
 We purchase food from our local food co-ops and Community Supported Agriculture (CSA).

-But the most popular section of our fridge in the kitchen area of the OCA office is the milk and dairy section where we have non-pasteurized, non-homogenized raw milk, yoghurt, cream and butter, purchased directly from a local grass-fed, organic dairy.
-Although our raw milk products (in reusable glass Mason jars) do not carry a USDA organic seal, we all know, because we visit the local organic farmer that we buy from, that these products are not only organic, grass-fed, delicious and healthy, but in fact better than the pasteurized and/or homogenized USDA certified organic dairy products sold in our local food coops.
+But the most popular items in the fridge at the OCA office are the non-pasteurized, non-homogenized raw milk, yoghurt, cream and butter, purchased directly from a local grass-fed dairy.
+Although our raw milk products (in reusable glass Mason jars) do not carry a USDA organic seal, we all know, because we visit the local farmer when we buy them, that these products are not only organic, grass-fed, delicious and healthy, but in fact better than the pasteurized and/or homogenized USDA certified organic dairy products sold in our local food coops.

 We advocate that consumers buy certified organic products whenever possible.
 But for consumers in Minnesota and other states, where you can’t walk into your grocery store and buy raw milk, we feel it’s time to explain why we believe grass-fed raw milk and dairy products, whether certified or not, are actually better for you, better for the animals, and better for the planet than any other dairy products.